zalando/friboo/README.md

     [org.zalando.stups/friboo 1.9.0]

 ## Why Friboo?
-[** These could use a bit more "selling."
-Show a bit more how these options make work faster, easier, solve problems.]

 - Friboo allows you to first define your API in a portable, language-agnostic format, and then implement it (with the help of [swagger1st](https://github.com/sarnowski/swagger1st)).
 - It contains ready-made components/building blocks for your applications: An HTTP server, DB access layer, an audit log (in case you have compliance requirements to follow), and more.
 See [Helpful components](#helpful-components)).